marcelocf/searrrch/README.md

 This is particular useful for appending search criteria to your rails query ;)

 You can see all the available methods by reading the tiny source code. :D

+Each method supports a 2nd optional parameter indicating the expected format of the field.
+Valid options are:

+* :string (default)
+* :integer
+* rails model (well, anything with `.find` method)